timy90022/One-Shot-Object-Detection/README.md

 ### 2. Data Preparation

-* **COCO**: Please also follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare the data. e scripts provided in this repository.
+* **COCO**: Please also follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare the data.
+See the scripts provided in this repository.

 ### 3. Pretrained Model

-We used two pretrained models in our experiments, ResNet50.
-This pretrained remove all COCO-related ImageNet classes by matching the WordNet synsets of ImageNet classes to COCO classes, resulting in 933,052 images from the remaining 725 classes, while the original one contains 1,284,168 images of 1000 classes.
-You can download the models from:
+We use ResNet50 as the pretrained model in our experiments.
+This pretrained model is trained by excluding all COCO-related ImageNet classes, which is acheived via matching the WordNet synsets of ImageNet classes to COCO classes.
+As a result, we keep only 933,052 images from the remaining 725 classes, while the original dataset contains 1,284,168 images of 1000 classes.
+The pretrained model is available at

 * ResNet50: [Google Drive](https://drive.google.com/file/d/1SL9DDezW-neieqxWyNlheNefwgLanEoV/view?usp=sharing)

 Download and unzip them into the ../data/

-### 4. Reference image
+### 4. Reference images

-The reference image only crop out the patches that are enclosed by the predicted bounding boxes of Mask R-CNN and the bounding boxes need to measure the following conditions.
+The reference images are retrieved by cropping out the patches with respect to the predicted bounding boxes of Mask R-CNN, and the bounding boxes need to satisfy the following conditions:

 * The IOU threshold    > 0.5
 * The score confidence > 0.7

-You can download the models from:
+The reference images are available at
 * Reference file: [Google Drive](https://drive.google.com/file/d/1O1AQtjozgpdtuETGE6X4UItpqcVPUiXH/view?usp=sharing)

 Download and unzip them into the ../data/

 ### 5. Compilation

-This part is the same as the [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
+This step can be referred to [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
 Install all the python dependencies using pip:

 ```bash